 Top Five Summer STEM Activities For Kids and Families

 Looking for some fun summer STEM activities?
 Don’t be bored at home this summer!
-Here are some of my favorite ideas to have fun with your kids while keeping them active, engaged, and exploring in STEM all summer long:
+Here are some of my favorite ideas to get active, engaged, and exploring in STEM all summer long:

 Museums and Libraries

 Your local libraries and museums are a great resource.
 Many offer summer programs for kids to keep them engaged over the summer and prevent learning loss.
 Also, many libraries partner with local museums, nonprofits, and businesses to offer deep discounts and even free passes to fun and educational adventures!
 For example, even my smaller hometown library here in CT has free museum passes to five of the best children’s museums in the state!
 Definitely worth checking out.

 No special equipment necessary!
 Simply throw household scraps (tin foil, yarn, plastic bags, old clothes, etc.) into a box and get making!
 Click here to read my makerspace-in-a-box recipe for more ideas.
 Also, many libraries and education nonprofits are developing makerspaces that are free and open to the community.
 Check google to see if there are any makerspaces near you.
 But to me, the most fun happens at home!

 See the world..from home!
 From outer space to the rainforest and everything in between, virtual field trips allow you to explore the world, all from the comfort of home!
 In virtual field trips, students take online tours of some of the most amazing places on earth.
 Virtual field trips are perfect for those rainy summer days, or when it is simply too hot to go outside.
 Need to cool down?
 Explore Antarctica with PolarHusky, visit a new country each day with Global Trek, explore the Museum of Natural History, and see the Seven Wonders of the World!
 No crowds, no lines, no driving or flying, and no money required!